dylan-000/ai_helper/project.md

 For the model's integration into our system, we used the following parameters for response generations:
 * **Temperature**: 0.7 -> This allowed for a good balance between creativity and reliable behavior from the model given various prompts
-* **Max Tokens**: 1024 -> This alloweds the model to have more detailed responses that could incorporate more information from our RAG queries.
+* **Max Tokens**: 1024 -> This allowed the model to have more detailed responses that could incorporate more information from our RAG queries.
-* **Number of Results**: 3 -> Although not a model-specific parameter, this parameter was defined in our query processor class, defined in `processor.py`, and regulates the number of contexts pulled from the RAG system.
+* **Number of Results**: 3 -> Although not a model-specific parameter, this parameter was defined in our query processor class (`processor.py`) and regulates the number of contexts pulled from the RAG system.
 We found that pulling the top-3 was optimal because we noticed that after 3 contexts, the information decreased significantly in relevancy and was confusing the model.

-Our AI system is more of an assistant-style implementation designed to help the player, so the prompts were designed for that purpose, rather than a more narrative-based approach that would coincide with the DnD style project.
+Our AI system is more of an assistant-style implementation designed to help the player, so the prompts were designed for that purpose rather than a more narrative-based approach that would coincide with the DnD style project.

 In `processor.py`, our system uses a prompt to guide a planning process for the query processing pipeline.
-In the `plan_query()` method, we use a tailored prompt to get the model to define a set of steps to guide the retrieval of useful information, or optionally call tools.
+In the `plan_query()` method, we use a tailored prompt to get the model to define a set of steps to guide the retrieval of useful information or optionally call tools.

 Another method (`format_rag_prompt()` located in `llm_utils.py`) was designed with a specific prompt to get the model to interpret the contexts retrieved from the RAG database.

-Also in `llm_utils.py` is the `format_tool_prompt()` which features a prompt specifically designed to allow our model to interface with tools.
+Also in `llm_utils.py` is the `format_tool_prompt()`, which features a prompt specifically designed to allow our model to interface with tools.

 Please navigate to the mentioned files to check the prompts that were implemented into our system.

 ## 3. Tools Usage

 We attempted to define a set of tools that our model could interact with that would enhance the generation of the responses.
-We had originally thought that we could implement more dynamic and beneficial tools, such as the mod featuring and endpoint that the model would be able to send an async request to in order to gather game-save specific data; however, some technical errors were faced, so we had to focus on more fundamental mechanics to our system.
+We had originally thought that we could implement more dynamic and beneficial tools, such as the mod featuring an endpoint that the model would be able to send an async request to gather game-save specific data; however, some technical errors were faced, so we had to focus on more fundamental mechanics to our system.

-Regardless, we still tried to implement a set of tools to experiment with tool-calling as a feature so that hopefully in the future it would lay the groundwork for more helpful ones.
+Regardless, we still tried to implement a set of tools to experiment with tool-calling as a feature, so hopefully in the future, they could lay the groundwork for more helpful ones.
 The following tools were defined:

 * `item_lookup`: Fetches information about specific items.
 * `crafting_recipe`: Retrieves the recipe and components needed for item creation.